 - Find the perfect pumpkin at Schilter Family Farm, with a portion of this year’s proceeds supporting the ALS Association and awareness for ALS-Lou Gehrig’s Disease.
 Enjoy their five-acre corn maze (designed in the likeness of Lou Gehrig), a hay pyramid, a corn cannon, farm animals, pony and tractor rides, and much more.

 - Visit Hunter Family Farm for every fall photo opportunity imaginable.
-From pony rides to carousels, pumpkins and corn mazes, Hunter Family Farm provides a pumpkin patch and much more.
+From carousels, pumpkins and corn mazes, Hunter Family Farm provides a pumpkin patch and much more.

 - Bring the kids to the Hands On Children's Museum for their Boo Bash!
 Investigate bioluminescence and glow rocks, use your ears to "see like a bat," try spelunking in a black light cave and learn to love the animals that thrive in the dark.
 It's the perfect way to spend the weekend before Halloween (Oct.
 27th and 28th) and sure to give the kiddos something magical, and not too spooky, to remember.